Are your Christmas poinsettias still going strong? See our tips for keeping poinsettias alive well beyond the holidays.

 For those unaware, the showy red parts of Poinsettia plants are not the flowers; rather, they are modified leaves known as bracts.
 The actual “flower” on a poinsettia plant is the yellow bloom found right at the center of the bracts.

 After earning a degree in organic chemistry, which initiated my love of plants and growing them, it occurred to me that Poinsettias were the most unlikely flower to symbolize Christmas.
-They grow in warm climates, native to Mexico and Central America, and are pampered, delicate throw-away plants in most parts of this country!
+They grow in warm climates, are native to Mexico and Central America, and are treated as pampered, delicate throw-away plants in most parts of this country!

-On a related note, holly and mistletoe are toxic to children and pets.
+On a related note, holly and mistletoeare toxic to children and pets.
 They will induce vomiting and diarrhea—and can even be fatal in large quantities.